srg-imperial/covrig/README.md

 Solution: As before, but use the `postprocessing/faultcoverage-multiple.sh` script.

 This can be used to analyse buggy code coverage.
-Running this on a list of bug fixing revisions is intuitively similar to running the previous script on a list of revisions introducing the respective bugs.
+Running this on a list of bug fixing revisions is intuitively similar to running the previous script on a list of revisions introducing the respective bugs. -->

 ---
 Differential Coverage
 ---
-To get differential coverage information, run `utils/diffcov.sh`.
+To get pure differential coverage information, run `utils/diffcov.sh`.
 Example: `utils/diffcov.sh apr remotedata/apr/coverage/ 886b908 8fb7fa4`
-A quicker script if your file structure is correct is `utils/diffcov_runner.sh`, but the contents of which should make sense.
+A quicker script if your file structure is correct is `utils/diffcov_runner.sh`, which will also convert the data into CSVs and places them in the relevant directory alongside the original data (e.g. in the `data/<repo>` directory).
+These can then be graphed - see below.

+---
+Generating Graphs
+---
+As above, we can generate all the graphs using the `gen_graphs.py` script.

+For example, we can run `python3 postprocessing/gen_graphs.py <data/dir>`.
+Graphs are placed in graphs/.
+                Example: `python3 postprocessing/gen_graphs.py data/Redis/` for a single repo or
+                            `python3 postprocessing/gen_graphs.py --dir data` to generate graphs for all benchmarks. (note this requires files to be )
+                        Ideal file structure is `data/Redis/Redis.csv` `data/Binutils/Binutils.csv` etc.

+If differential coverage data has been generated as above, run with the optional `--diffcov` argument to generate graphs for differential data.
+                Example: `python3 postprocessing/gen_graphs.py --diffcov --dir remotedata`

+---
+Generating Tables
+---
+Similar to graphs, we can generate the relevant tables using the `get_stats.py` script.

+For example, we can run `python3 postprocessing/get_stats.py <data/dir>`.
+Graphs are placed in graphs/.
+                Example: `python3 postprocessing/get_stats.py data/Redis/` for a single repo or
+                            `python3 postprocessing/get_stats.py --dir data` to generate graphs for all benchmarks.
 ---
 Tests
 ---